JBZoo/CSV-Blueprint/README.md

 columns:
   - name: "Column Name (header)"        # Any custom name of the column in the CSV file (first row).
 Required if "csv_structure.header" is true.
-    description: "Lorem ipsum"          # Optional.
-Description of the column.
+    description: "Lorem ipsum"          # Description of the column.
+Not used in the validation process.
+    example: "Some example"             # Example of the column value.
 Not used in the validation process.

     # Important notes about the validation rules.
     # 1. All rules except "not_empty" ignored for empty strings (length 0).